brasendawson/photo-showcase-api/readme.md

 ## Overview

-Photo Showcase API is a complete backend solution for photography services.
-It handles user registration, authentication, portfolio management, session booking, and reviews.
+Photography Studio API is a complete backend solution for photography services.
+It handles user registration, authentication, photo gallery management, and session booking for a photography studio.

 ## Features

 - User authentication with JWT
 - Role-based access control (admin, photographer, client)
-- Photo upload and management
+- Photo gallery management by admins
-- Category organization for photos
 - Booking system for photography sessions
-- Review and rating system
+- Photographer assignment to bookings
-- Admin dashboard for platform management
+- Booking management for all user roles

 ## Technology Stack